 Final Thoughts on the Best Robinhood Alternatives

 Robinhood is one of the most popular stock trading apps and online brokers, but it certainly isn’t the only option.
-Any of the Robinhood alternatives covered in this article may be a better fit for you, depending on your specific situation and your approach to the stock market and personal finance.
+Any Robinhood alternatives covered in this article may be a better fit for you, depending on your specific situation and your approach to the stock market and personal finance.

 *Public.com offer valid for U.S. residents 18+ and subject to account approval.
 This is not a recommendation.
 You can lose money with any investment.
 Open To The Public Investing is a member of FINRA & SIPC.
 Regulatory and firm fees apply.
 New customers receive free stock with value $3-300; 0.3% receive the max value.
 Cryptocurrency trading provided by Apex Crypto LLC (NMLS ID 1828849).
 Apex Crypto is licensed to engage in virtual currency business activity by the New York State Department of Financial Services.
 See Public.com/disclosures/